BrandonFirmstone/portfolio1/README.md

 - The page features three of Siana's main character designs falling through the sky.
 - Each image can be clicked on to take you to the respective page and when hovering over the labels underneath the text scales in size and changes colour to white.
 This is to better show that they are clickable links.
 - Siana did not want the page to include a footer, as the main focus should be the navigational links and the character art itself.
 However, temporarily to fix a responsivity issue detailed in the testing section, I've added a footer with Siana's agreement that it's more important for it to be responsive for the time being.
+- The page has a navigation bar and a footer containing icons.

 #### Character Page Design